 It does make our time here a lot more interesting to know that there is enough mystery to spend a lifetime exploring.

-is a topic that seems to make people nervous, but how two people deal with it is basic to the success or failure of attempts at forming and maintaining intimate relationships.
+Power in relationships is a topic that seems to make people nervous, but how two people deal with it is basic to the success or failure of attempts at forming and maintaining intimate relationships.